brianleroux/xui/README.md

 ### XUI Application Authors and Hackers

 Its true: the minified code is _super tiny_.
-You can find more information, downloads and documentation at http://xuijs.com ---if you want to build your own custom XUI or help contribute: please read on!
+You can find more information, downloads and documentation at http://xuijs.com (be warned: out of date!) ---if you want to build your own custom XUI or help contribute: please read on!
+The best documentation is in the source and the tests.

 ### XUI Contributors and Hackers

 To get the full source you need to use Git. _git clone_ the repo (as per usual) and then pull in the dependencies via _git submodule init_ and _git submodule update_.
-To build xui run use _build.sh_ or _build.bat_.
-There are other tasks for code minification, running the specs and generating docs.
+To build xui, run _build_.
+There are other tasks for code minification or building particular versions of XUI, for specific platforms:
+    _build profile=bb_ - Builds a version of XUI for BlackBerries (uses Sizzle as the selector engine).
+    _build profile=ie_ - Builds a version of XUI for Internet Explorer

 ### Source Tree